BK1603/Blog/content/posts/blog/how_to_study_material.md

 ```
 <enrollment_number>@pdc.jiit__ssl_vpn_config.ovpn
 ```
 - Open the downloaded file with your favorite editor.
-For me it'll be like this on the temrinal:
+For me it'll be like this on the terminal:
 ```
 edit ~/Downloads/18103150@pdc.jiit__ssl_vpn_config
 ```